Frequently Asked Questions

 Where do we sail?

 In 2019 and 2020, we have several voyages scheduled in the Gulf of Mexico, the Florida, and the Bahamas.
 Who knows where we'll go after that?
 See our "Expeditions" page.
 We also offer customized expeditions.
 If you don't see exactly what you're looking for, please contact us.

 Costs cover all expenses while on the boat, including food, drink, and dockage.
 You will also need to provide for your transportation to our departure point and from our point of arrival.

 Who is our Captain?

-Joe Hagan is a USCG-licensed Captain with nearly 30 years of sailing experience.
+Joe Hagan is a USCG-licensed Captain with more than 30 years of sailing experience.
 A proud member of Nashville's Harbor Island Yacht Club, he has sailed the U.S. coast from South Carolina to Louisiana, and has made multiple voyages to Cuba and the Bahamas.
-In 2016 and 2017, he and his wife Maribeth sailed La Peregrina from New Orleans to the Bahamas and the Northwest Caribbean, visiting 9 foreign countries and covering 5500 nautical miles.
-To go to a blog of that trip, click below.
+In 2016 and 2017, he and his wife Maribeth sailed La Peregrina from New Orleans to the Bahamas and the Northwest Caribbean, covering 5500 nautical miles and visiting the Turks & Caicos, Cuba, Jamaica, the Caiman Islands, Honduras, Guatemala, Belize, and Mexico.
+To read a blog of that trip, click below.